syoung125/MetaSearchEngine_USJ_API/README.md

 To send the e-mails from PHP you should use PHPMailer https://github.com/PHPMailer/PHPMailer

-To excute, you should put this file in project.
+You should put this file in the project to excute.